liferay/generator-liferay-fragments/README.md

 ## Usage

-Once you've created your project, there is a bunch of npm scripts that will allow you perform many actions with your existing fragments.
+Once you've created your project, there are a bunch of npm scripts that will allow you perform many actions with your existing fragments.
 Fragments are organized inside collections, and keep an extremely simple structure: